roundyyy/intelligent_mesh_combiner/README.md

 7. The tool will create new combined objects and save the combined meshes as assets in the 'IMC_Meshes' folder within your project's Assets directory.

-## Intelligent Grouping Mechanism
+## Advantages Over Cell-Based Grouping

-The core strength of IntelligentMeshCombiner lies in its adaptive grouping algorithm, which offers several advantages over traditional cell-based combining methods:
+IntelligentMeshCombiner offers several advantages over traditional cell-based grouping methods:

-1. **Proximity-Based Grouping**:
-   - Objects are grouped based on their actual proximity to each other, rather than their position within predetermined grid cells.
-   - This approach preserves the logical and visual relationships between objects in your scene.

-2. **Adaptive Cluster Sizes**:
-   - Unlike fixed-size cells, our grouping mechanism adapts to the natural clustering of objects in your scene.
+1. **Adaptive Clustering**: Unlike fixed-size cells, our algorithms adapt to the natural distribution of objects in your scene.
+This results in more logical and visually coherent groupings.
-   - Dense areas form larger groups, while sparse areas maintain smaller, more appropriate groupings.

-3. **Material-Aware Combining**:
-   - The tool intelligently handles multiple materials, ensuring that only compatible objects are combined.
-   - This preserves material integrity while still optimizing draw calls wherever possible.
+2. **Material Awareness**: The tool respects material boundaries, ensuring that only objects with the same material are combined.
+This preserves the visual integrity of your scene while still optimizing performance.

-4. **Triangle Count Management**:
-   - Large clusters are automatically subdivided based on a customizable triangle count limit.
-   - This prevents the creation of overly complex meshes that could impact performance or exceed engine limitations.

-5. **Spatial Relationship Preservation**:
-   - By grouping nearby objects, the tool maintains the spatial relationships and layout of your original scene.
-   - This is particularly beneficial for large, organically structured environments.

-6. **Flexible Grouping Parameters**:
-   - The grouping radius and subgroup radius can be adjusted to fine-tune the grouping process for different types of scenes or specific areas.
+3. **Flexible Grouping Sizes**: With the proximity-based algorithm, you can easily adjust the grouping radius to suit different areas of your scene.
+Dense areas can have smaller radii, while sparse areas can use larger radii.

+4. **Controlled Cluster Count**: The K-means algorithm allows you to specify exactly how many clusters you want, giving you precise control over the level of optimization.

+5. **No Arbitrary Boundaries**: Cell-based methods can create arbitrary splits at cell boundaries, potentially separating objects that should logically be grouped.
+Our algorithms avoid this issue by considering the actual spatial relationships between objects.

+6. **Hierarchical Subgrouping**: The tool can create subgroups within larger clusters, allowing for more nuanced optimization that respects both large-scale and small-scale object relationships.

-7. **Visual Feedback**:
-   - The tool provides immediate visual feedback in the scene view, allowing you to see and adjust groupings before committing to mesh combination.
+7. **Visual Feedback**: The gizmo visualization allows you to see and fine-tune your groupings before committing to changes, something not typically available with cell-based methods.

-8. **Hierarchical Grouping**:
-   - Main groups and subgroups are created hierarchically, allowing for organized management of combined objects.

-This intelligent grouping approach offers several benefits over cell-based combining:
-- It's more adaptive to the actual layout of your scene.
-- It avoids arbitrary splits that can occur at cell boundaries in grid-based systems.
-- It provides more control over the granularity of optimization.
-- It better preserves the intended structure and relationships of objects in the scene.
+## Tips

+- Experiment with both clustering algorithms to see which works best for your specific scene layout.
+- Use the gizmo visualization options to fine-tune your clustering results before combining.
+- For scenes with varied object density, the Proximity-Based algorithm might yield more natural groupings.
+- If you have a specific number of groups in mind, the K-Means algorithm allows you to set this directly.
+- Always make a backup of your scene before performing large-scale mesh combining operations.
+- For large scenes, consider combining meshes in sections rather than all at once.
+- Pay attention to the material-specific colors in main groups to ensure objects are being grouped as expected.

 ## Limitations

 - Objects with different materials cannot be combined into a single mesh.
 - Skinned meshes are not supported for combination.
 - Particle systems and other non-mesh renderers are ignored.

-## Tips

-- Use the scene view gizmos to visualize how objects will be grouped before combining.
-- Experiment with different radius and triangle limit settings to find the optimal balance between performance and visual quality.
-- Always make a backup of your scene before performing large-scale mesh combining operations.
-- For large scenes, consider combining meshes in sections rather than all at once.
-- Pay attention to the material-specific colors in main groups to ensure objects are being grouped as expected.

 ## Contributing